rdforrest/27MHz-using-AX5043/README.md

 The TX is set for ON for 8 secs and OFF for 2 secs.
 7 July.
 Latest version PLL locks OK and transmits on 27  MHz CB radio) band.
-Antenna matching circuit from: https://www.onsemi.com/forum/t/faq-how-to-operate-ax5043-at-27-mhz-custom-matching-networks-for-ax5043/274 But TX circuit does not transmit on full power.
+Antenna matching circuit from: https://www.onsemi.com/forum/t/faq-how-to-operate-ax5043-at-27-mhz-custom-matching-networks-for-ax5043/274 Very puzzling but TX circuit does not transmit on full power.
 (Module current about 2mA, should be about 50mA from data sheet.)
-Still not sent any data or transmitted at usable power.
+Slow progress on this project - still not sent any data or transmitted at usable power.